 You can’t expect to grow your email list by asking people to join your newsletter.
-If you want to get more email subscribers you’re going to need a good lead magnet.
+So if you want to get more email subscribers, you’re going to need a good lead magnet.

 If your lead magnet game isn’t on point, you’re going to end up not getting any takers, or worse, get the wrong people on your list.

 Short on lead magnet ideas to offer to your audience?
 You’re in luck because today, I’m going to share some of the most effective lead magnets to exponentially grow your email list!

 Before you get started, step 1 is to sign up with ConvertKit.
 It is free to join, and you’re going to need it to start your list.
 I always recommend ConvertKit because of how visual it is, and you don’t need to know a lick of code to make it work.